 Scuba Diving Lesson Costs based on locations

 When it comes to scuba diving certification cost, location plays an important role in pricing.
 Where in the world you get your scuba diving certification can drastically affect the pricing.
 For instance, a PADI course you take in Asia might be cheaper compared to a PADI course taken in Europe.
-The dive center’s location and their own inclusions may affect the cost of your scuba diving certification.
+The dive center’s location and its own inclusions may affect the cost of your scuba diving certification.

 While the dive centers operate under a dive agency, they are allowed to set their own final prices.
 Aside from the e-learning or course material, you have to include the pool and open water training costs.
 This additional rate will vary depending on your local dive center.
 After all costs of doing business in each country do differ from each other and dive centers need to factor this in their operations.